philipturner/molecular-renderer/README.md

 ## Usage

-After clicking the "start" button for rendering, do not switch the window to a different display.
-Doing so will break the rendering code.

-You can set a custom aspect ratio, instead of 1024x1024.
-Just remember to make it divisible by 2, and stay under ~2 million pixels.
-Below are common video resolutions.
+You can set a custom aspect ratio, instead of 1536x1536.
+Just make it divisible by 2 and stay under ~2 million pixels.
+Below are some   common video resolutions.

 ```
 1:1